ganeshtr24/Astro/README.md

 # Astro
- - Helps to see the picture of the day posted by NASA
+ - Helps to see the picture of the day(POD) posted by NASA.
+Each day fetches the new POD and displays the content with title and short description.

 Improvement Areas

+Storage
+- Need to store data with CoreData or Realm DB

 EndPoint
 - Additional support to append headers and body